TomiVidal99/CabezonesGame/README.md

 ## TODO

+- [ ] Add different types of balls (baseball, hockey, rugby).
+- [ ] Add two hitting modes: Hand and Feet.
+(When setting different playing modes or maps could enable/disable one or the other).
-- [ ] pause game and reset ball position when the ball it's still for a while.
+- [ ] Pause game and reset ball position when the ball it's still for a while.
+- [ ] Make animation when the user scores.
+- [ ] Setup powerups and abilities.
+- [ ] Make the multiplayer.

 ## Getting Started